 More often than not, they are just grateful to get their first jobs and to start working.

-And that’s fair enough but understanding just how much you will earn and balancing that with your expenses as well as saving towards future certifications is important, don’t you think?
+And that’s fair enough, but understanding just how much you will earn and balancing that with your expenses and saving towards future certifications is important, don’t you think?

-While you might still be just at the beginning of your personal training career, you should always be looking to the future.
+While you might still be just beginning your personal training career, you should always look to the future.

-Ultimately, most personal trainers will end up specializing in some way or another and that invariably means future studies.
+Ultimately, most personal trainers will specialize in some way or another, which invariably means future studies.

 But you may also want to get certified by other training bodies, so that’s also something you need to bear in mind financially.

 But it’s useful to keep these considerations in mind.
-If you have a number already worked out, it can help narrow down your final choices, especially if you have a number of employment opportunities open up for you.
+If you have a number already worked out, it can help narrow down your final choices, especially if you have several employment opportunities open up for you.

 So that’s your expenses, right?

-Even now, without having formal employment in the fitness industry, you are going to have them.
+Even now, you will have them without formal employment in the fitness industry.

 So put a number on it.